hazyngrey/hazyngrey.github.io/index.md

 My name is Jay Smith

-I am currently working remotely as a data analyst for a buisness intelligence firm located in San Marcos, CA.
+I am currently working remotely as a data analyst for a business intelligence firm located in San Marcos, CA.

 ### Markdown